 The Impala admission control feature only uses a small subset of possible settings from the llama-site.xml configuration file:

 For details about all the Llama configuration settings, see Llama Default Configuration.

-See Examples of Admission Control Configurations for sample configuration files for admission control using multiple resource pools, without Cloudera Manager.
+See Example Admission Control Configurations Using Configuration Files for sample configuration files for admission control using multiple resource pools, without Cloudera Manager.

 Examples of Admission Control Configurations

-For full instructions about configuring dynamic resource pools through Cloudera Manager, see Dynamic Resource Pools.
+For full instructions about configuring dynamic resource pools through Cloudera Manager, see Dynamic Resource Pools in the CDH 5 documentation.
 The following examples demonstrate some important points related to the Impala admission control feature.

 The following figure shows a sample of the Dynamic Resource Pools page in Cloudera Manager, accessed through the Configuration tab.
 Numbers from all the resource pools are combined into the topmost root pool.
 The default pool is for users who are not assigned any other pool by the user-to-pool mapping settings.
 The development and production pools show how you can set different limits for different classes of users, for total memory, number of concurrent queries, and number of queries that can be queued.menu choice and then the